carlosperez/vim-settings/README.md

 - Autocomplete for your CSS
 - `jj` mapped to `ESC` when INSERT mode to save your finger from having to reach all the way to the `ESC` key
 - Airline task bar which shows your current branch, your mode, filetype and more
+- Now Neo Vim compatible (not fully tested actually so not really)

 ### Installation instructions